SuNandarAung1211/SuNandarAung1211/README.md

 - 💻 Passionate about coding.
 - 📚 Avid reader.
-- 🌍 Exploring web and mobile development.
+- 🌍 Exploring web development.

 ### About Me: